mdn/content/files/en-us/learn/forms/user_input_methods/index.md

 Web forms require user input.
 When designing web forms, or really any web content, it's important to consider how users interact with their devices and browsers.
 Web user input goes beyond simple mouse and keyboard: think of touchscreens for example.

-In this article, we take a look at the different ways users interact with forms and other web content, and provides recommendations for managing user input, real-world examples, and links to further information for anyone needing more detailed information on the underlying technologies.
+In this article, we take a look at the different ways users interact with forms and other web content and provide recommendations for managing user input, real-world examples, and links to further information.

-As you develop more complex and interactive forms or other user interactions, there are many HTML features and JavaScript APIs you may want to investigate that are both directly or tangentially related.
-For example, you may want to create form controls needing non-form controls to be content editable.
-You will likely want to support touch events or may need to determine or control the screen's orientation, make a form take up the full screen, or enable drag and drop features.
+As you develop more complex and interactive forms or other UI features, there are many HTML elements and JavaScript APIs you may want to investigate.
+For example, you may want to create custom form controls that require non-semantic elements to be content editable.
+You might want to support touch events, determine or control the screen's orientation, make a form take up the full screen, or enable drag and drop features.
 This guide introduces all these features, and directs you to more information on each topic.

-To provide good user experience to the greatest number of users, you need to support multiple input methods, including mouse, keyboard, finger touch and so on.
+To provide a good experience to the greatest number of users, you need to support multiple input methods, including mouse, keyboard, finger touch, and so on.
 Available input mechanisms depend on the capabilities of the device running the application.

-You should always be mindful of keyboard accessibility — many web users only use keyboard to navigate websites and apps, and locking them out of your functionality is a bad idea.
+You should always be mindful of keyboard accessibility — many web users only use the keyboard to navigate websites and apps, and locking them out of your functionality is a bad idea.

 ## Topics covered

-- To support touch screen displays, [touch events](/en-US/docs/Web/API/Touch_events) interpret finger activity on touch-based user interfaces, from mobile devices, to refrigerator panels, to museum kiosk displays.
+- To support touch screen displays, [touch events](/en-US/docs/Web/API/Touch_events) interpret finger activity on touch-based user interfaces from mobile devices, to refrigerator panels, to museum kiosk displays.
-- The [Fullscreen API](/en-US/docs/Web/API/Fullscreen_API) allows you to display your content in fullscreen mode, which is needed if your form is being served on aa refrigerator or museum kiosk.
+- The [Fullscreen API](/en-US/docs/Web/API/Fullscreen_API) allows you to display your content in fullscreen mode, which is needed if your form is being served on a refrigerator or museum kiosk.
-- When you need to create a custom form control, like a rich-text editor, the [`contentEditable`](/en-US/docs/Web/HTML/Global_attributes/contenteditable) attribute enables creating editable controls out of normally non-editable HTML elements.
+- When you need to create a custom form control, like a rich-text editor, the [`contentEditable`](/en-US/docs/Web/HTML/Global_attributes/contenteditable) attribute enables creating editable controls from normally non-editable HTML elements.
-- The [Drag and Drop API](/en-US/docs/Web/API/HTML_Drag_and_Drop_API) let users move elements, which can help improve the user experience when it comes to selecting files for upload or reordering content modules within a page.
+- The [Drag and Drop API](/en-US/docs/Web/API/HTML_Drag_and_Drop_API) allows users to drag elements around a page and drop them in different locations.
+This can help improve the user experience when it comes to selecting files for upload or reordering content modules within a page.
 - When screen orientation matters for your layout, you can use [CSS media queries](/en-US/docs/Web/CSS/@media/orientation) to style your forms based on the browser orientation, or even use the [Screen Orientation API](/en-US/docs/Web/API/CSS_Object_Model/Managing_screen_orientation) to read the screen orientation state and perform other actions.

 The following sections provide a set of recommendations and best practices for enabling the widest possible set of users to use your websites and applications.